List of Watchmen characters: Hooded Justice

 In the film, Hooded Justice was portrayed by Glenn Ennis who speaks the character's few lines with a subtle German accent.

 In the TV series, Hooded Justice is revealed to have been Will Reeves, a black man who had escaped from the 1921 Tulsa race riot (portrayed by Louis Gossett Jr. as an old man and Jovan Adepo as a young man).
 He became one of the first black officers in the New York City police force.
 After stumbling into a plot by the Ku Klux Klan called "Cyclops" which sought to incite violence between black people, Reeves was nearly lynched by white officers as a warning to stay out of their business.
-While still wearing the noose and hood, Reeves helped a young couple fend off thugs that were trying to rob him, and his deed named him a hero the next day.
+While still wearing the noose and hood, Reeves helped a young couple fend off thugs that were trying to rob them, and his deed named him a hero the next day.
 Reeves took up the name Hooded Justice, using the costume to mask his race.
 He was invited into the Minutemen by Captain Metropolis, but cautioned from revealing his race to the other members.
 When Reeves found further clues to "Cyclops" including the use of hypnotic strobe effects to coerce black people into violence, the Minutemen refused to help, and Reeves took it on himself to end the New York City operation.
 This led to Reeves becoming disillusioned to his role, staying behind when his wife and son returned to Tulsa.
 In 2019, Reeves reveals himself to Angela, his granddaughter, and uses a modified version of the Cyclops hypnosis effect to chase down those with association with Cyclops.
 When Angela restores Doctor Manhattan's memories, he sends their adopted children to Reeves where they were when Veidt caused frozen squids to rain down on Lady Trieu and her followers.
 Will even wrote out a speech for Lady Trieu to read to the Seventh Kavalry and the Cyclops leadership.
 Angela found that he and her adopted children took refuge in a theater where Reeves stated that he saw the movie that inspired him to become Hooded Justice.
 In addition within the fictional show-within-a-show American Hero Story, a mock version of Hooded Justice is portrayed by Cheyenne Jackson.

+In the animated film Watchmen Chapter I, Hooded Justice is voiced by John Marshall Jones.